 Belarus march against nuclear power on Chernobyl anniversary

-Ukrainian President Petro Poroshenko, right, and Belarus President Alexander Lukashenko visit the Chernobyl nuclear power plant in Chernobyl, Ukraine, Wednesday, April 26, 2017.
-April 26 marks the 31st anniversary of the Chernobyl nuclear disaster.
+April 26 marks the 31st anniversary of the Ch... .
+Ukrainian President Petro Poroshenko, left, and Belarus President Alexander Lukashenko visit the Chernobyl nuclear power plant in Chernobyl, Ukraine, Wednesday, April 26, 2017.

 Comments